aroberge/ideas/README.md

 python loader.py
 ```

-So, `my_script.py` , `some_other_module.py`, and any other module
+So, `my_script.py` , and any other module that could be
 loaded by it would recognize that `function` is a valid alternative to `lambda`.

 Many more examples can be found in the [documentation](https://aroberge.github.io/ideas/docs/html/).

 ## Infrequently asked questions ... and comments

-The following list has been created before anyone else knew about
+The following imaginary dialogue has been created before anyone else knew about
 this project.

 > _Why?_